Braces for Adults

 However, it is to be noted that many patients complain of injuries and a lisp after wearing lingual braces.
 This is mainly because when we speak, our tongue touches the back of our teeth to produce certain sounds.
 Because of constant contact between our tongue and metal braces, the soft tissue of our tongue can become injured and to prevent that from happening, we will avoid pronouncing certain words the right way so that our tongue does not touch metal braces.

 Ceramic braces are a more aesthetically pleasing option for treating bad bites as compared to metal braces.
 The wires and brackets of ceramic braces are made to match the color of your teeth so that they become less visible to viewers.

 Generally, ceramic braces are more effective than clear aligners like Invisalign but compared to traditional braces, ceramic braces are less effective, less durable and can take a very long time to treat the misalignment.
 They can break more easily and need frequent maintenance and adjustments.

 Self-ligating braces look and work a lot like traditional metal braces, but the only difference is that instead of a connecting rubber between the metal brackets and metal wires that are used to firmly hold the metal wires in place, self-ligating braces have special metal brackets that can directly hold the archwire in place.

 This makes them look more aesthetically pleasing as compared to traditional dental braces because the colorful rubber bands are no longer required for stability.

-If you have decided to correct your bad bite and wear braces, then visit us at Dr. Amy James and Associates Orthodontists.
+If you have decided to correct your bad bite and wear braces, or if you have a braces emergency, visit us at Dr. Amy James and Associates Orthodontists.
 Amy James, DMD, MS and can help you find the best and most aesthetically pleasing dental braces for your needs.
 Call us today at 856-216-8009 to book your appointment.